shihankanungo/shihankanungo.github.io/courses.md

 ## Algebra and Number Theory

-> <small>"Structures are the essence of mathematics, and algebra provides the language to describe them." --- Nicolas Bourbaki<small> <br>
+> <small>"Structures are the essence of mathematics, and algebra provides the language to describe them." --- Nicolas Bourbaki</small> <br>
-> "Number theorists are like lotus-eaters -- having tasted this food they can never give it up." --- Leopold Kronecker (1823-1891)
+> <small>"Number theorists are like lotus-eaters -- having tasted this food they can never give it up." --- Leopold Kronecker (1823-1891)</small>

 <small><i>click on the title to see a short description</i></small>